nestauk/mapping-career-causeways/codebase/notebooks/03_link_occupational_data/README.md

 # Linking ESCO occupations to labour market data

-Here, we build richer occupational profiles by linking ESCO occupations to data such as estimates of annual earnings, capacity to work remotely etc. The output tables of these notebooks are stored in `data/processed/linked_data` folder.
+Here, we build richer occupational profiles by linking ESCO occupations to data such as estimates of annual earnings, capacity to work remotely etc. The output tables of these notebooks are stored in `codebase/data/processed/linked_data` folder.

+For more background on the different data sources and how we used them, see pp. 18-20 and pp. 28-34 of the project [research report](https://www.nesta.org.uk/report/mapping-career-causeways-supporting-workers-risk/).

 ## Education and experience requirements
 **`Link_occupations_to_Job_Zones.ipynb`**